didecentral/rwot-dir/_pages/rwot1-sf/topics-and-advance-readings/ipfs-links.md

+---
-# IPFS - The Permanent Web
+title: "IPFS - The Permanent Web"
+permalink: rwot1-sf/topics-and-advance-readings/ipfs-links/
+---

 The InterPlanetary File System (IPFS) is a new hypermedia distribution protocol, addressed by content and identities.
 IPFS enables the creation of completely distributed applications.
 It aims to make the web faster, safer, and more open.